corentinplumet/corentinplumet.github.io/index.md

 # Now let's take a look at specific types of video games!

-Now that we have seen the overall relationship between interest in videogames and the mobility decrease, let's get specific and dive further in the video games part of the analysis.
+Now that we have seen the overall relationship between interest in video games and the mobility decrease, let's get specific and dive further in the video games part of the analysis.
 There are many types of video games and even though they are, as a group, correlated with the mobility not all of them might share the same link with it.
 By assigning each page to a video game genre, we can try to see what the trends are amongst all the different types of video games.
 The following part analyses French, Japanese, Italian and German growth in pageviews across gaming categories.
 These four languages, nearly unique to a single country, are becoming our focal point due to their distinct lockdown measures, geographic placement, and cultural differences, offering a rich ground for analysis.

 ## Overview